gramineproject/gramine/Documentation/devel/onboarding.rst

 To meaningfully contribute to Gramine, the developer is expected to have a decent level of understanding of the concepts involved in any given subsystem of Gramine.
-For example, to contribute a patch/feature to Gramine's file system, the developer is expected to have the Linux/Unix specific knowledge of dentries, inodes, mount points.
-The Gramine subsystems (modelled after the Linux kernel)
+For example, to contribute a patch/feature to Gramine's file system implementation, the developer is expected to have the Linux/Unix specific knowledge of dentries, inodes, mount points.

-include:
+The Gramine subsystems (modelled after the Linux kernel) include:

 - Virtual memory management (with the concept of Virtual Memory Areas, or VMAs)